ppyne/imagick/README.md

   LZMA              --with-lzma=no              no
   Magick++          --with-magick-plus-plus=no  no
   OpenEXR           --with-openexr=no           no
-  OpenJP2           --with-openjp2=no           no
+  OpenJP2           --with-openjp2=yes          yes
   PANGO             --with-pango=no             no
   PERL              --with-perl=no              no
-  PNG               --with-png=no               no
+  PNG               --with-png=yes              yes
   RAQM              --with-raqm=no              no
   RAW               --with-raw=no               no
   RSVG              --with-rsvg=no              no